Table of Contents

 Solutions 4 Recovery Utilizes Naltrexone Uses in Addiction Treatment

-Solutions 4 Recovery is an addiction recovery program in San Juan Capistrano, California that includes the naltrexone pellet option when appropriate.
+Solutions 4 Recovery is an addiction recovery program in San Juan Capistrano, California that includes the naltrexone treatment option when appropriate.
 Solutions 4 Recovery incorporates both traditional and innovative treatment elements for the most effective and lasting results in addiction recovery.
 For more information about our treatment program using naltrexone please contact Solutions 4 Recovery today at (888) 417-1874.